 One final word of caution.
 Some CEFs have so-called managed distribution policies, whereby a fixed payment is maintained each month regardless of the underlying income stream earned by the portfolio.
 If the stated payout is 8% and the dividends and interest only amount to 5%, then the shortfall must be covered by realized capital gains (which can't be counted on in the future) and/or returns of capital.

 That doesn't mean these funds can't generate healthy returns, only that their yield figures are artificially inflated.

 I've recommended dozens of CEFs over the years, some of which racked up powerful triple-digit gains.
-Today, this remains one of my favorite fishing grounds for high yield, accounting for more than $12,000 in assets within my High-Yield Investing portfolio.
+Today, this remains one of my favorite fishing grounds for high yields, accounting for a significant chunk of my High-Yield Investing portfolio.

 One of my favorites is the JH Financial Opportunities Fund (NYSE: BTO), which targets banks and brokerage firms.
-The fund offers a dividend yield of about 4% and has generated returns in the top 1% of its category over the past 1-,3-,5-,10- and 15-year periods.
-At last count, my High-Yield Investing subscribers and I were up 23% on the fund in a little over a year and a half.
+The fund offers a dividend yield of about 6.4% and has generated returns in the top 1% of its category over the past 1-,3-,5-,10- and 15-year periods.

 To learn how to get the names of all of my top-performing CEFs -- as well as the names and ticker symbols of my other High-Yield Investing holdings, follow this link.